 Running can be incredibly rewarding.
 It's beneficial to your overall health and mental wellbeing, is a great cross-training option and lets you indulge your competitive side.

-Running can be a very rewarding activity on many levels.
-It is beneficial to your health, in practical terms, in cross training for fitness and in competition itself.
-Having goals and objectives for your own running routine can shape and focus your workouts and enhance your results.
-To create goals or identify objectives, you first need to ask yourself why you are running and what you hope to accomplish.
-Once you identify the purpose of your running, you can work on meeting tangible objectives.
+Having goals for your running routine can help shape and focus your workouts and enhance your results.
+To set an objective, first ask yourself why you're running and what you hope to accomplish.
+Once you identify the purpose of your running, you can work on meeting tangible goals.

 One of the most popular reasons to run is for fitness.
 Running has a two-fold benefit of working many of your body's muscles to include the feet, legs and core, as well as elevating your heart rate and working the cardiovascular system.

 The more you run, the stronger and more efficient your heart is at distributing oxygen to your muscles.
 Keeping your heart rate elevated through extended exercise, such as running, is one way to do this.
 Running also burns energy in the form of calories, which can aid in weight loss.